- The Master of Suspense’s first international success

 - France: Elephant Films BD, DVD and BD/DVD set (2014), also in 5-BD/5-DVD AH: Aux origines du suspens

 Incredibly, in the US The Man Who Knew Too Much wasn’t officially released on DVD – or any other format – until 2013.
 But it was well worth the wait, as Criterion’s disc and its corresponding BD ace all others with their newly restored transfer, many extras and 20-page essay booklet.
 Overall, they’re the definitive editions for either format; nice sleeve too.
 Meanwhile, Network’s region B BD, with slightly superior audio, is perfectly fine if you don’t have multi-region playback and it has the same extras as their earlier DVD.
 The French discs’ only extras are a short video intro and 15 modern trailers for similar Elephant Films releases.
 Note their optional French subtitles were mistakenly unsynchronised and lag by 36 seconds on early BD copies but a corrected disc was later issued.
-The Brazilian sets have copious extras culled from the previous releases, with around 35 minutes’ worth devoted to the film.
+The Brazilian sets have copious extras culled from the previous releases, with around 35 minutes’ worth devoted to the film; the Danish is barebones.
+Except where noted, all official releases to date have optional subtitles in their respective languages.

 Odd fact: despite original trailers surviving for at least five of Hitch’s British films, only The Lady Vanishes has had hers properly released on home video.
 Mind you, the 1½-minute trailer for The Man Who Knew Too Much is bizarrely included 48 minutes into an otherwise unrelated Hitch documentary included on some Murder!
 DVDs.
 A bit of cheeky padding, methinks.